 Counselors empower individuals to identify and achieve personal, academic and career goals.
 Counselors promote wellness and provide innovative student-centered services to meet the diverse needs of our community.
 They help students become oriented with the college and the campus, identify interests and skills to assist in selecting a major and a career choice, deal with personal concerns in a private and confidential setting and help locate appropriate resources for assistance.
-A counselor is assigned to each program so you have your own counselor.
 Click here to schedule an appointment with a counselor.